LORD-MicroStrain/Protocols/Wireless/Overview.md

 This includes [BaseStations](http://www.microstrain.com/wireless/gateways) and [Wireless Nodes](http://www.microstrain.com/wireless/sensors).

-Most users who want to write their own code to interact with MicroStrain devices should check out [MSCL (MicroStrain Communication Library)](http://lord-microstrain.github.io/MSCL/).
+Most users who want to write their own code to interact with MicroStrain devices should check out [MSCL (MicroStrain Communication Library)](https://github.com/LORD-MicroStrain/MSCL).
 MSCL abstracts all of the low-level logic and provides an easy to use, unit tested, high-level interface to communicate with our devices.
 It can be used in C++, C#, Python, and LabView.

 For users who do not wish to use MSCL, this protocol should provide all the information you need to get up and running with writing your own software.

 ## Interface

 ### USB:
 When communicating with a WSDA-Base Station via USB, a virtual serial port is created using the [Silicon Labs CP210x USB to UART Bridge VCP driver](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx) for some devices, or an equivalent driver for other devices.
+This driver will be installed automatically if installing the MicroStrain Wireless Software, [SensorConnect](http://www.microstrain.com/software/sensorconnect).

 The following settings should be used:
-<br>**Baud Rate**: 921600
+<br>**Baud Rate**: 921600 (WSDA-Base-104) or 3000000 (WSDA-Base-200)
 <br>**Parity**: None
 <br>**Data Bits**: 8
 <br>**Stop Bits**: 1